What Is Density

 Densified with a bulk density of 500-600 kg/m3; in the form of micro pellets with a bulk density of 600-800 kg/m3.

 In slurry form with the desired concentration (generally with a density of 1400 kg/m3).
-The other basic characteristics are the specific surface area of 1500-2000 cm2/g, standard grade slurry pH value of 4.7, specific gravity of 1.3-1.4, and dry content of micro silica of 48-52 percent.
+The other basic characteristics are the specific surface area of 1500-2000 cm2/g, standard grade slurry pH value of 4.7, the specific gravity of 1.3-1.4, and the dry content of micro silica of 48-52 percent.

-Density of Different Construction Materials.
+The density of Different Construction Materials.

 The building construction materials density table,